 - A suite of four dilution refrigerators – helium-based cryogenic devices that provide continuous cooling for samples down to a few milli-Kelvin in magnetic fields of up to 15 Teslas.
 This suite supplements the two dilution refrigerators available at UCL.

 Advancing, Achieving, Accelerating

-Now into its fourth year, the EPSRC-supported project is already making important headway – with the pooling of resources helping to ensure that the team is meeting its objectives, securing significant breakthroughs and achieving this much more quickly than would otherwise have been possible.
+Now into its fifth year, the EPSRC-supported project has made important headway – with the pooling of resources helping to ensure that the team is meeting its objectives, securing significant breakthroughs and achieving this much more quickly than would otherwise have been possible.
 Indeed, Sir Michael sees enormous potential for further extending the collaborative relationships that underpin the initiative to include other SES Consortium members.
 “I’ve worked very closely with Professor Peter Edwards of Oxford University for many years,” he says.